Choosing Soil for Bonsai Trees

 Getting the balance of drainage just right is one of the key factors of selecting the perfect soil or growing media for bonsai.

-Unfortunately it’s not possible to supply a simple answer to how much drainage is enough because there are so many variables including the fact that different types of plant have differing water needs.
+Unfortunately it’s not possible to supply a simple answer to how much drainage is enough because there are so many variables including the fact that different types of plant have differing water needs and respire at different rates.
+Drainage also affects how fast a plant grows.
+Raw material needs to grow faster than an old mature bonsai tree.
+If we take an old settled bonsai tree and use too free draining soil and inadvertently provide too much nutrient the vigour of the tree could be increased too much.
+This would give us coarse growth, long internodes and excessively large foliage.
+That would quickly spoil the appearance and upset the balance of our bonsai tree.
 When we understand the principles involved we can make a very good educated guess, which will provide a good starting point.
 Over the years we can adjust a plants growing medium to provide the perfect solution.

 POROSITY OF SOIL

 Just as we live in the space inside our houses, plant roots live in the spaces between solid soil particles.
 The term for the amount of air held within a growing medium is – Air Filled Porosity (AFP).
-Soil particles also soak up an amount of water if they are porous.
+Soil particles also contain an amount of air if they are porous.
 Here we are more concerned with the spaces between the soil particles.

 In general the smallest spaces, micro pores, contain water which, because of their minute size cannot be accessed by even the finest root hairs.
 The middle size pores, mesopores, contain water available to plants and air moves into these as the plant removes the water.
 Pores greater than about 0.1mm diameter, called macro pores, will drain to allow free air circulation within a short period after watering.
 Ideally there should be sufficient mesopores to ensure good retention of water but sufficient macro pores to allow free drainage, gaseous exchange and thorough root exploration.